How to write the date in Japanese - A Beginner’s Guide

 How to Write the Year in Japanese?

+Writing the year in Japanese follows a simple structure once you’re familiar with Japanese numbers.
+The year is written using the full number followed by the kanji 年 (ねん / nen), which means “year.”
 Traditionally, the date is based on the reign of the current emperor.
 Each emperor’s reign marks the beginning of a new era, and the years are counted from the first year of that era.

 The current era is 令和 (Reiwa), which began in 2019.
 Instead of writing 2019年, you can write 令和元年 (Reiwa gan-nen). “元年” (がんねん, gan-nen) means "first year" of an era.
 Do note that the year starts from 1, not 0!